WarningImHack3r/intellij-shadcn-plugin/README.md

 ## Description
 <!-- Plugin description -->
 Manage your shadcn/ui components in your project.
+Supports Svelte, React, Vue, Solid, and Kotlin/JS.

 This plugin will help you manage your shadcn/ui components through a simple tool window.
 Add, remove, update them with a single click.